Explaining 650 GeV and 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I: Introduction

 Trailing this last paper, here, we study instead the 2HDM Type~I (2HDM-I) scenario, where a heavy CP-odd Higgs boson, $A$, with a mass near 650 GeV decays into a SM-like Higgs boson, $H$, and a $Z$ boson in the decay channel $A \to HZ$.
 The SM-like Higgs boson $H$ then decays into a di-photon pair whereas the $Z$ boson decays into a $b\bar{b}$ one.
 In fact, we also retain in the particle spectrum of the 2HDM-I the $h$ state fitting the aforementioned low mass excesses.
 Notice that this interpretation is well motivated.
-In fact, although the CMS analysis~\cite{CMS:2023boe} originally models the excess as a decay $X_{650} \to h^{125}_{\rm SM} Y$, with $h^{125}_{\rm SM}$($Y$) being the SM-like Higgs boson(a new spin-0 state), at $\sqrt s =m_A \simeq 650$~GeV, where $m_Z^2/s \ll 1$, the equivalence theorem ensures that the psudoscalar polarisation of the $Z$ boson behaves like the corresponding neutral Goldstone mode, with deviations suppressed by ${\cal O}(m_Z^2/s) \lesssim 2\%$.
+In fact, although the CMS analysis~\cite{CMS:2023boe} originally models the excess as a decay $X_{650} \to h^{125}_{\rm SM} Y$, with $h^{125}_{\rm SM}$($Y$) being the SM-like Higgs boson(a new spin-0 state), at $\sqrt s =m_A \simeq 650$~GeV, where $m_Z^2/s \ll 1$, the equivalence theorem ensures that the psudoscalar polarisation of the $Z$ boson behaves like the corresponding neutral Goldstone mode, indeed, a spin-0 state, with deviations (due to the transverse polarizations states of the $Z$ boson) suppressed by ${\cal O}(m_Z^2/s) \lesssim 2\%$.
+In fact, as seen in previous published literature \cite{Benbrik:2025hol, Hmissou:2025riw}, wherein such a solution was invoked, a MC analysis of $Z\to b\bar b$ decays was performed and no significant difference was found in the signal sensitivity to the CMS cuts between the transverse ($\pm1$) and longitudinal ($0$) polarizations of the $Z$ boson.
+There is, however, a difference between the $Z$ interpretation and the one using a Higgs boson for the ${M_{b\bar b}}$ excess, i.e., the $Z$ boson is quite wide ($\Gamma_Z/M_Z\approx 3\%$) compared to possible (much narrower) spin-0 explanations: this required a correction to the normalization of the event rates for our process, given that CMS starts sampling the $b\bar b$ invariant mass from 70 GeV, which we have accounted for in all our results.

 Hence, also considering the limited mass resolution of $b\bar b$ pairs, of some 10 GeV or so, and the fact that none of the selection cuts used by CMS has a marked spin dependence, it is conceivable that the $Z$ boson of the SM could be behind the 95 GeV component of the 650 GeV anomaly.

 The rest of this paper is organised as follows.
 In Sect.~\ref{sec:model}, we detail the theoretical framework of the CP-conserving 2HDM-I. The following section discusses both the theoretical and experimental constraints that must be enforced on the parameter space of our Beyond the SM (BSM) framework.
 Then, in Sect.~\ref{sec:excess}, we present the results of our numerical analysis.
 We finally conclude.